 Some basic calculators feature extra-large display for reading, recheck functions to confirm errors, and On-display indication of active constant to reduce chances of manual error.
 Some of them also come with dedicated keys for calculation of price with tax, and for grand total calculation.

 A scientific Calculator with a two-tier LCD, in which the upper dot-matrix portion displays input formula and symbols

-Scientific calculators are especially designed to solve problems in science, engineering, mathematics.
+Scientific calculators are specially designed to solve problems in science, engineering, mathematics.
 Some of these calculators include statistical and trigonometric calculations, and some even have the ability to perform computer algebra.

 They are widely used to solve specific mathematical functions and perform calculations on very small or very larger numbers, as in some aspects of chemistry, physics, and astronomy.

-Generally, the high-end scientific calculators features Boolean math, hexadecimal calculations, fractions and probability calculations, complex numbers, physicals constans, unit conversion, calculus and matrix calculations.
+Generally, the high-end scientific calculators feature Boolean math, hexadecimal calculations, fractions, and probability calculations, complex numbers, physicals constants, unit conversion, calculus, and matrix calculations.